googleapis/java-bigtable-hbase/bigtable-dataflow-parent/bigtable-beam-import/README.md

 Cloud Dataflow.

 ## Instructions
+[//]: # ({x-version-update-start:bigtable-dataflow-parent:released})

-Download [the import/export jar](http://search.maven.org/remotecontent?filepath=com/google/cloud/bigtable/bigtable-beam-import/1.1.0/bigtable-beam-import-1.1.0-shaded.jar), which is an aggregation of all required jars.
+Download [the import/export jar](http://search.maven.org/remotecontent?filepath=com/google/cloud/bigtable/bigtable-beam-import/1.14.0/bigtable-beam-import-1.14.0-shaded.jar), which is an aggregation of all required jars.

 Please pay attention to the Cluster CPU usage and adjust the number of Dataflow workers accordingly.